 Finally, the Unit compiles all data related to incidents reported in IMPA associated with the inappropriate use of restraints, as well as data from periodic and targeted provider reviews conducted by the Unit.
-Data is analyzed to identify trends and patterns and reported on a monthly and quarterly basis to HHS.
-Trends are used, along with those established in the monthly HCBS QA Committee, to guide the dissemination of Informational Letters and revisions to State Administrative Rules.
+Data is analyzed to identify trends and patterns and reported on a monthly and quarterly basis to DHS.
+Trends are used, along with those established in the monthly State QA Committee, to guide the dissemination of Informational Letters and revisions to State Administrative Rules.

-MCO community-based case managers are responsible for monitoring service plans to assure that supports and services in the service plan are being implemented as identified in the service plan.
+MCO Community based case managers are responsible for monitoring service plans to assure that supports and services in the service plan are being implemented as identified in the service plan.
 Any issues with the use of restraints would be addressed with the provider of service and corrected as needed.
-In addition, MCOs must identify and track critical incidents, regularly review the number and types of incidents and findings from investigations and develop and implement strategies to reduce the occurrence of critical incidents and improve the quality of care delivered to members.
-MCOs are required to follow the process outlined at 441 Iowa Administrative Code Chapter 77 for reporting major incidents.
-The State maintains ultimate oversight through the mechanisms identified in the submitted amendment (i.e., HCBS QIO, critical incident review, etc.)
+In addition, MCOs must identify and track critical incidents, regularly review the number and types of incidents and findings from investigations, and develop and implement strategies to reduce the occurrence of critical incidents and improve the quality of care delivered to members.
+MCOs are required to follow the process outlined at 441 Iowa Administrative Code 77.25 (3) for reporting major incidents.
+The State maintains ultimate oversight through the mechanisms identified in the submitted amendment (i.e., HCBS Quality Assurance and Technical Assistance Unit, critical incident review, etc.).

-b.
+Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of b.
 Use of Restrictive Interventions.
 (Select one):

-The state does not permit or prohibits the use of restrictive e interventions i.
+The state does not permit or prohibits the use of restrictive interventions i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.